Residential Solar for Pittsburgh Homes

 Residential solar systems are designed based on historical electricity usage, roof characteristics, and local utility requirements.

-VRGN Solar coordinates system design and works with vetted local installation partners to ensure proper permitting and installation.
+VRGN Solar coordinates system design and works with vetted certified installation partners to ensure proper permitting and installation.

 This approach allows homeowners to have a single point of contact while working with experienced professionals.